 Finally we have the classic idea of pollution- plastic and rubbish in the environment.
-This can suffocate animals, be accidentally eaten but undigested by them causing them to starve, and when broken down small enough can cause hormonal changes within wildlife, occasionally preventing them from being able to breed.
+This can suffocate animals, be accidentally eaten but undigested by them filling their stomachs and causing them to starve, and when broken down small enough can cause hormonal changes within wildlife, occasionally preventing them from being able to breed.
 All the issues mentioned above are concerns worldwide.
 In the Arctic heavy metals and POPs are the main contaminants, and they take a long time to degrade so even if we stop releasing them into the environment now, it will take a while before they are no longer at harmful concentrations.

 For people in the Arctic who hunt large predators, especially indigenous people, these food sources that historically have been incredibly nutritious and healthy are now a concern in case they are contaminated.
 It has even been seen that the Inuit in Canada and Greenland who hunt and eat polar bears have higher levels of toxic contaminants in their blood and breast milk compared to those on different diets because of them bio accumulating contaminants which originate in little fish in the sea.

 Whilst it takes a long time for these materials to break down, that simply means we have to reduce or stop our use of them as soon as possible, before too much contamination seeps into our food systems, destroys wildlife and creates a legacy of pollution in our soils, oceans and air that could take decades or centuries to eliminate.
 Banning DDT was a good step in that direction, now we just need to take a few steps more!